Open Dialogue – Trainers’ Training Programme

 Department of Psychology at the University of Jyväskylä

 There is growing interest in Open Dialogue throughout the world and requests for organising training for clinicians and peers have radically increased.
 When it comes to organising longer-term systematic Open Dialogue training programmes, it is necessary that this is led by qualified trainers who have first qualified in a psychotherapy training in Open Dialogue or related approaches.
 This criterion is important to follow, especially in situations where research is organised, in order to guarantee that the new practice really follows the key elements of dialogical practice in Open Dialogue.

-Our response is to organise this two year training programme for therapists to become trainers in Open Dialogue programmes.
-The first such programme has been organised with success by Open Dialogue UK, and now we can announce this trainers’ training programme in Helsinki.
 This programme will follow the criteria of Finnish legislation, and the official title for the training is therefore “Psychotherapy Trainers’ Training – Dialogical approaches for couples and family therapy”.
 This is because Open Dialogue training in Finland (named as Family Therapy Training) follows these criteria.
 Our aim is that during the training the participants will be supported to start their own programmes of Open Dialogue and Dialogical Practice in their home countries, and thus we could have an international network of training of Open Dialogue certificates.

 The emphasis in this programme will be on developing practices that mobilize the resources of clients and professionals in a collaborative way.
 The specific aims are:

 - To develop further the dialogical psychotherapeutic skills of the participants, in particular in challenging clinical (and supervision) situations

 - To develop skills for acting as supervisor, trainer and consultant